 And even so, men will wonder why women they don’t know aren’t friendly, and resent being treated as Schrödinger’s Rapist, completely ignoring the fact that there is no real way for a woman to know whether or not a man, particularly one she doesn’t know, is a rapist.
 Ignoring that if it does transpire that a man is a rapist, neither cultural norms nor legal procedures are likely to support her especially if she was ‘friendly’ with him in any way whatsoever.

-And even so, despite that being the realm within which a woman often lives her life, every time there is an instance of violence against women (VAW) which is considered serious, there is hardly anyone who doesn’t express anguish and shock and outrage.
+Despite that being the realm within which a woman often lives her life, every time there is an instance of violence against women (VAW) which is considered serious, there is hardly anyone who doesn’t express anguish and shock and outrage.
 Unfortunately, many of those expressing anguish speak in terms of 'mothers, sisters and daughters' not being safe, completely failing to recognise that the problem is not limited to 'mothers, sisters and daughters' not being safe; the lack of safety is a problem affecting all women whether they be relatives or prostitutes not related to one.
 A woman shouldn't have to fit into a category to be safe.

 The basic framework of the discussion being questionable aside, there are few who do not lament the legal of enforcement of laws intended to protect women.
 Few who do not say that harsher punishments are required.
 For the most part though, those expressions of anguish about violence against women are not backed by adequate legislative, enforcement, social, and judicial reforms to actually make a difference to women's lives.